jasonspiller/week-03-day-1-responsive-css/readme.md

 If you are really bold, choose disco!

-## Demo - Responsive Design tools (10 mins)

-There are a number of other stand alone tools that you can use.

-[Ghostlab](http://vanamco.com/ghostlab/), for example is a service that will test how your site runs on many different browsers, inspects and points out CSS problems, and also provides compilation services for preprocessors like Sass.

 #### Chrome's new developer tools

 Also, there is a really awesome tool in Chrome: